-The final sale price of a businesses is influenced by a variety of factors, including revenues, business category, location, cash flow multiples and asking price.
+The final sale price of a business is influenced by a variety of factors, including revenues, business category, location, cash flow multiples, and asking price.
 Many describe business valuation as an Art and a Science.
 At Valhalla Business Brokers, we also consider many additional factors which add to the value of a business.

 “Owner add-backs” is the term for owner expenses which are part of the P&L statement which brokers add to the owner’s cash flow.
 Unfortunately for some owners, lenders will often negate these add-backs because they believe new owners will have the same costs in running the business.
 This is an example of how important it is to get your P&L cleaned up and ready for you to sell your company.
 Examples of this include the owner’s car used in the business and business trips where the owner’s family travels to and from with the business owner.

 Leisure activities such as hunting or fishing are considered an “add-back,” including salaries of family members on the payroll even if they are in non-essential or less-essential positions.
 As brokers, we will use these expenses to show prospective buyers what the business owner is spending outside of the business that is part of the discretionary earnings.
 EBIDTA is not a definitive indicator of a price-point, but it is certainly near the ballpark of the eventual valuation of a business.

 Most important when considering how to value a small business is to develop a deep understanding of the business and the primary stakeholders’ requirements and expectations.
 We genuinely want to be able to get the owner of a business what he wants but we also have a strong understanding of the market will pay.
 It’s a waste of everyone’s time to overprice a business and it’s a waste of the seller’s money to underprice a business.
 Our goal is to find the strike zone where we will get the most buyer interest and meet all the financing requirements from most banking institutions.